-- Exams officer to inform Exam Boards and seek advice as to whether the centre is able to reopen - If one block only is affected consider, in conjunction with advice from the exam boards, moving exams to the unaffected block, maintaining security of examination materials at all times - If both blocks are affected, identify whether the exam can be held at an alternative venue e.g. Stanton village hall, in agreement with the exam boards, and arrange secure transportation of examination materials to and from the venue. - SLT to communicate with parents, carers and students and website updated regularly
+- Exams officer to inform Exam Boards and seek advice as to whether the centre is able to reopen and whether in the first instance, the Sports Hall can be used as an alternative venue. - If the whole of the Sutton block only is affected consider, in conjunction with advice from the exam boards, moving exams into the unaffected block, maintaining security of examination materials at all times.
+In this scenario (as it is highly unlikely that both buildings would be affected), students from other year groups not sitting exams would be sent home, ensuring all exam season candidates can be seated in the Sherwin Block.

-• Reference Ofqual's Joint contingency plan for the examinations systems in England, Wales and Northern Ireland (below)
+- If the entire school site is affected, the first alternative venue would be Stanton village hall, in agreement with the exam boards, and arrangements put in place to ensure secure transportation of examination materials to and from the venue. - A further option to consider would be to work with Paulet school (main hall not used for exams), in agreement with the exam boards, and arrangements put in place to ensure secure transportation of examination materials to and from the venue. - SLT to communicate with parents, carers and students and website updated regularly - Reference Ofqual's Joint contingency plan for the examinations systems in England, Wales and Northern Ireland (below)